Back to articles

 Two graphs showing the way electricity flows.
 The first one shows how alternating current (AC) changes direction periodically, and the second graph shows how direct current (DC) flows in a straight line.
 AC comes from the grid and DC is stored in batteries.

-So, for reference, when you plug an electric device into your socket, it will always receive alternating current.
-However, batteries in electric devices store direct current, so there is a conversion taking place inside your electrical device.
+So, for reference, when you plug an electric device into your socket, it will always receive an alternating current.
+However, batteries in electric devices store direct current, so the energy needs to be converted at some point inside your electrical device.

 When it comes to power conversion, electric vehicles are no different.
-The AC power that comes from the grid is converted inside the vehicle by an onboard converter and stored in the battery as DC electricity—where it powers your vehicle from.
+The AC power from the grid is converted inside the car by an onboard converter and stored in the battery as DC electricity—where it powers your vehicle from.

 Which type of current is used to charge my electric car?

 While Level 1 and Level 2 charging converts AC to DC via the vehicle's onboard converter, Level 3 charging supplies the battery with DC power directly.
-This is because the conversion of AC to DC charging happens outside the vehicle and in the charging station itself.
-Level 3 charging (also called DC charging or fast charging) cuts out the time-consuming conversion process and feeds the EV battery with the power it needs directly.
+This is because the conversion from AC to DC charging happens outside the vehicle and in the charging station itself.
+Level 3 charging (also called DC charging or fast charging) cuts out the relatively slow onboard conversion process, allowing it to reach exponentially higher power outputs and faster charging times.

 A visual that shows a DC charging station and an AC charging station both charging the same vehicle through different sockets.
 The vehicle shows its battery and onboard charger.